 Running Ads (Blog Advertisements)

 Ads are only really an effective monetization method when you have a lot of traffic.
-If your personal blog has a large readership, they could be a useful way to bring in some income through the right blog advertising networks.
+If your personal blog has a large readership, it could be a useful way to bring in some income through the right blog advertising networks.
 Keep in mind, though, that running too many ads can be intrusive and annoying for readers—not to mention negative impacts on your Google PageSpeed scores.

 Promoting Affiliate Products